 We will continue a cycle of assessments to universally assess all students by using NWEA Star three times a year.
 Teachers use this data to guide instruction and to determine which students need more support.
 We will also use our NWEA Assessments as our progress monitoring tool for all At-Risk students.
 We are planning for some extended learning time by providing our At-Risk students Saturday School 8 Saturdays out of the school year weeks to focus intensively on the most powerful standards to fill gaps that will allow them to make growth in Reading or Math.
-We are hiring 1 credential teacher and one part time Intervention teacher as an Intervention Team to work with at-risk students on an SST.
+We are hiring 1 credential teacher and one part time Intervention teacher as an Intervention Team to work with at-risk students outside of the classroom while our instructional aides continue to support all students in the classroom while focusing on students on an SST.
 The Intervention Team will also provide designated ELD to our EL students in all grades while the classroom teachers will provide integrated ELD for those students.
 We will also be hiring an outside tutoring company to work with our at-risk students 3 times a week for an hour a day in small groups during our intervention block or during our after school program.
 We will be using the Student Growth Percentile as a means to monitor student growth year to year as well for more longitudinal data.